 TARC's year was eventful to say the least.
 The debut of a new rapid bus line, transition to a new paratransit contractor, significant disruption and change at the executive level, local civic engagement and discourse, all the while working to respond to the COVID-19 pandemic.

 COVID RESPONSE

 The past 15 months have been focused primarily on continuing safe and effective operations in the midst of a global pandemic.
+Where we are, where we are going

 OUTLOOK